 In her book CBD Oil: Everyday Secrets, Gretchen Lidicker, health editor of mindbodgreen.com, says this about dosing.

 “For CBD-rich hemp extracts, most experts recommend starting with doses as low as 3 or 5 mg and then titrating up from there.
 An important thing to remember is that the best dose of CBD […] has everything to do with how your cannabinoid receptors are clustered in your body and the current status of your ECS, which is one of the reasons why there is no official recommendations when it comes to CBD dosage.”

 Consider keeping a journal comparing your dose with any perceived health benefits.
 This can help pinpoint the best dose for you.

 Lidicker also suggests the following tips when choosing the right CBD products:

 Whether you try CBD or not, it isn’t going away anytime soon.
 Market research company, The Brightfield Group, released a report last year with the headline “Hemp CBD Market to Reach $22 Billion By 2022: Outpacing the Rest of the Cannabis Market Combined.”
 The company continues to stand by its projections.

-With these types of sales and the number of success stories being shared, it is clear that CBD has raised its profile.
-Only time and research will tell if it can make a formal move beyond the realm of new age trend into a real area of medical advancement.
+With these types of sales and the number of success stories being shared, CBD may have moved beyond the realm of new age trend into a real area of medical advancement.